QUOTES-NFL-Reaction to the death of Hall of Fame coach Madden | Sports-Games

 QUOTES-NFL-Reaction to the death of Hall of Fame coach Madden

-"Few individuals meant as much to the growth and popularity of professional football as Coach Madden, whose impact on the game both on and off the field was immeasurable."
-DAN RATHER, JOURNALIST
+LAS VEGAS RAIDERS "Few individuals meant as much to the growth and popularity of professional football as Coach Madden, whose impact on the game both on and off the field was immeasurable."

+FORMER RAIDERS CEO AMY TRASK "My heart is with you @raiders fans and I am truly sorry that I can't reply to all of your magnificent notes - one can't discuss Raiders history without discussing John and my heart really is with you and of course with his family and all who loved him."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)